-Core Codelists contain conforming values for a particular decimal Version of the IATI Standard, the contents of which are managed by the IATI Technical Team.
+Core Codelists contain conforming values for a particular decimal Version of the IATI Standard, the contents of which are managed by the IATI Secretariat.
 Core Codelists contain codes that involve functional logic that impacts the way in which the Standard is interpreted and processed.

 These are Codelists that are core to IATI: changing them has a big on impact on all those publishing and using IATI data.

 Embedded codelists are managed via GitHub at: https://github.com/IATI/IATI-Codelists/

 Added - at a Minor or Major Upgrade, through the applicable consultation process

 Modified - at a Minor or Major Upgrade, through the applicable consultation process